bcgsc/pori_ipr_api/README.md

 Symlinking completed requires checking to see if the total number of aligned libcores is equal to the number of target lane for each library.
 Merged BAMs have their own endpoint, and are easy to check via this endpoint.
 The same is true for Assembly completed.

-##### Settings
-`database` - Defines the DB settings
-`engine` - The database engine/driver being used `migrate` - Default state for migration settings - Keep to false!
-When true, SequelizeJS attempts to create tables according to the loaded schema
-`hardMigrate` - When true, SequelizeJS will drop all tables and recreate based on the current loaded models.

-`postgres` - Settings for Postgres engine
-`hostname` - Hostname for the database server
-`port` - Port to connect to the DB on
-`username` - The username the application should be connecting with `password` - DB password for the nominated user account `schema` - PGSQL only; The schema the database is namespaced under `database` - Name of the database
-`prefix` - Not in use.

 #### Structure
 ======================================